A. Charles Muller

-In the Northern Darkness there is a fish named Kun.
+In the Northern Darkness there is a fish, his name is Kun.
 Kun is so big that I don't know how many thousands of li long he is.
 He changes into a bird, named Peng.
 Peng's back is I don't know how many thousand li wide.
 When he takes off, his wings seem to cover the clouds.
-When the currents move, then this bird takes of for the Southern Darkness, to the Heavenly Pond.
+When the currents move, then this bird takes off for the Southern Darkness, to the Heavenly Pond.

 The Universal Harmony records various amazing things, and about Peng, it says: “When Peng takes off for the Southern Darkness, after roiling the seas for three thousand li, as he ascends ninety thousand li, availing himself to the early summer winds, his flapping causes typhoons.
 The dust flies about and living creatures are blown about amongst each other.”
 Is the blueness of heaven its real color?
 Or does it look like that just because it is so far off?
 When Peng looks down, it's the same way.

 Now, if you don't pile up water deeply enough, it won't have enough strength to carry a large boat.
 If you pour the water out of a cup into a depression in the floor, then little bits of trash become boats.
 If you place the cup in that water, it will stick, since the water is shallow and the boat is large.
 So, if the wind is not piled up deeply enough, then it doesn't have the strength to support the great wings of Peng.
 Therefore when Peng flies up ninety-thousand li, he needs to have the wind under him like this.
 Only after this, when the wind is piled up, can he ride on the blue sky with nothing to stop him, after which he aims for the south.